GCSErevision/GCSE-Revision/Computing/Computing.md

 - Inputs are provided by an **input device.** For example: Keyboard, Microphone, Touch Screen, Mouse...
 - Outputs are provided by an **output device**.
 For example: Computer Monitor, Printer, Speakers...
+- Output and Input devices are both examples of hardware.

 ##### Process